igormokritsky/allanetest/README.md

 To have a local DB need to create `leasing_app` local database

-I've created tests just for one entity as an example
+I've created tests for each layer just for one entity as an example

 ### Documentation